What is a General Contractor?

 For example, the general contractor will need to keep tabs on multiple tasks that are being done throughout the job to ensure that it is running on schedule.
 They will also need to work with the team and property owner to account for delays and setbacks and will oversee all of the construction to make sure that it is in accordance with the specifications.

-Once construction is complete, the general contractor’s work is not necessarily done, too!
+Once the construction process is complete, the general contractor’s work is not necessarily done, too!
 They still have paperwork to complete, such as collecting and tracking lien waivers.
 Also, the general contractor may need to track payments to ensure that all of the subcontractors are paid for the work that they have done, and may need to further manage payment issues down the payment chain.

 This usually falls to them because of their role as the main point of contact between the property owner and the team of subcontractors.
 On smaller jobs where there is not a team of subcontractors, this may not be necessary.